NVIDIA/bare-metal-manager-core/book/src/README.md

 * Minimal footprint for deployment (single, low-power machine)
 * Minimal configuration of the managed environment (no pre-configuring hosts, IP addresses, or other inventory)
-* Great confidence the machine is ready to be used when it's provisionable
+* Confidence the machine is ready to be used when it's provisionable
 * Knowledge of broken/unavailable machines and integration with existing DC workflows
 * Wide variety of Hardware platforms including DGX, EGX, amd64 compute and ARM platforms
 * Expose NVIDIA specific infrastructure technologies with an API for other NVIDIA platforms